tableau/server-client-python/docs/accelerate_workbook_doc.md

 ## Prerequisites

-When using this feature, it is recommended to increase the size of the Tableau Server external cache to 2 GB or larger.
+When using this feature, it is recommended to increase the size of the Tableau Server external query cache to 2 GB or larger because it is used to store the results from acceleration.
+Query results that exceed this limit will not be cached.
+The result of not having enough storage for query results is that precomputed results are not cached and those queries will be executed as normal against the data source.

 View your current Tableau Server external cache size setting:
 `tsm configuration get -k redis.max_memory_in_mb`